madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-24-zangwill-mind-over-matter.md

 The acrimony between "low-energy" and "high-energy" theory which no doubt has its origins in this episode, is alive and well in Indian academia.
 It is reflected in popular attitudes, evinced by careless remarks, and is baked into graduate training.
-I cannot help but feel that this will hurt us in the long run.
-I am reminded of the following remark by G. R. G. Mure in his _An Introduction to Hegel_ (1940):
+I am reminded, here, of the following remark by G. R. G. Mure in his _An Introduction to Hegel_ (1940):

 > The plain man has never quite succeeded in seeing in the quarrels of
 > philosophers the symptom of a free and healthy speculative